-Proposal 2: Approval of Amendment to the Company's Amended and Restated 2018 Stock Option and Incentive Plan.
-The affirmative vote of a majority of the shares of Common Stock cast by the stockholders present at the meeting or represented by proxy at the Annual Meeting is required to approve the amendment to the Company's 2018 Plan.
+Proposal 2: Approval of Amendment to the Company's 2018 Stock Option and Incentive Plan.
+The affirmative vote of a majority of the shares of common stock cast by the stockholders present in person or represented by proxy at the Annual Meeting is required to approve the amendment to the Company's 2018 Plan.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
 As a result, any shares not voted by a customer will be treated as a broker non-vote.
 Abstentions and broker non-votes will not be counted towards the vote total for this proposal and will have no effect on the results of this vote.